Another dinner with the Headless Family.

 Middlebury, Vermont

-July 2016: The museum confirmed that key oddball items we saw in their collection are no longer on display.
-No petrified boy, no stuffed cat.
-You won't even find the headless dinner party.
+July 2016: The museum confirmed that the key oddball items we saw in their collection are no longer on display.
+1) No petrified boy.
+2) No stuffed cat.
+3) No headless dinner party.

 Middlebury is a college town.
 It's likely that some of the young people who have passed through Middlebury have gone on to fame, but the community's most famous inhabitant is Henry Sheldon (1821-1907), the town clerk, a lifelong bachelor, and a first class pack rat.
 His keen eye for weird junk would have been an asset to the nearby Shelburne Museum, but, unlike Electra Havermeyer Webb, Henry Sheldon was not wealthy.
 So instead of preserving steamships for posterity, he preserved ticket stubs and his own extracted teeth.

-Sheldon opened his museum in a 3-story downtown house in 1882.
+Sheldon opened his museum in his three-story downtown house in 1884.
 It must have been a grand collection of nonsense in its time.
 Today, however, the Henry Sheldon Museum Of Vermont History, still in the same house, devotes so much space to Vermont History that there's not nearly enough space for Henry Sheldon, at least in our opinion.

 Most of Henry's oddball collecting has been compressed into one room, which still offers tantalizing glimpses of what must have been -- and perhaps still is, in a storage unit somewhere -- a much larger collection.